Bridging Loan Cost

 How are the charges added?

-The costs that you’ll encounter can be broken down into two main subcategories – the interest charged by the lender, and the additional fees.
+The costs that you’ll encounter can be broken down into two parts – the interest charged by the lender, and the additional fees.

 Some fees are payable to the lender, while others are paid to other professionals involved in the process, for example solicitors and chartered surveyors.